phillycommunitywireless/phillycommunitywireless/content/en/dev-comms-manager.md

 ## Our Hiring Process and Timeline

-__To apply:__  Please send your resume and a cover letter to info@phillycommunitywireless.org with the subject line: Development and Communications Position Application.
+__To apply:__  Please send your resume and a cover letter to info@phillycommunitywireless.org with the subject line: Development and Communications Manager Application.

-__Application deadline:__ We will accept applications on a rolling basis until October 15, 2026.
+__Application deadline:__ We are accepting applications on a rolling basis, with priority given to applications submitted before October 15, 2026.

 __Hiring process:__ We will begin scheduling screening interviews by October.
 After screening interviews, we will invite candidates moving forward to engage in a 2 to 3 round interview process, including a brief in-person component.

-__Target start date:__ We would like to have the selected candidate start by January 5, 2027.
+__Target start date:__ We aim for the selected candidate to start by January 5, 2027.

 __Please apply:__ We value a diverse workforce and an inclusive culture, because we believe that communities impacted by structural racism and capitalism are best positioned to make powerful interventions to transform our society.
 If your experience doesn’t exactly match the qualifications listed but you believe you would shine in this role, we want to hear from you!
 Please apply and tell us why you’re the right person for the job.